It can be easy for bankers to be spooked by the prospect of cannabis banking.

 Cannabis’ federal classification as a Schedule 1 controlled substance has made it a draw for all sorts of unsavory characters.
 The legal market further presents a new temptation for bad actors looking to cash in by attaching themselves to legal businesses as investors, partners, or suppliers.
 Others may try to obfuscate the true nature of their business, as in the case of a cannabis operator in Oklahoma who recently pled guilty to cash structuring and making false statements to his financial institutions to hide the true nature of his business.

-Ownership matters, so credit unions must ensure they work with members with a culture of compliance.
+Ownership matters, so banks and credit unions must ensure they work with CRBs with a culture of compliance.
 This due diligence starts at onboarding and must continue over time, including monitoring sales activity and the volume of business going through the entity itself.

 Don't Get Spooked — There's a Safe Path Forward